seb4itik/ansible-slapd/README.md

 `slapd_config_backends` is the list of backends to be in `slapd` configuration (except `olcDatabase={-1}frontend,cn=config` and `olcDatabase={0}config,cn=config` that will always exist).

-Each entry in this array is a dictionary with members:
+Each entry in this array is a dictionary with two members:

 - `db_type`: type of backend;
 - `attributes`: configuration attributes and values for this backend.

-Corresponding modules must loaded for each `db_type` used:
+Corresponding modules must be loaded for each `db_type` used:

 - `ldap`: module `back_ldap`;
 - `mdb`: module `back_mdb`;
 - `meta`: module `back_meta`;